 If selling a home wasn’t already complex enough, doing so during a pandemic adds a few extra critical steps and considerations to make it a success.
-As provinces across the country discuss and begin the slow loosening of stay at home isolation measures, understanding the appropriate steps in the selling process requires the help of a professional real estate agent now more than ever.
+As provinces across the country discuss and adjust social distancing mandates, understanding the appropriate steps in the selling process requires the help of a professional real estate agent now more than ever.

 In the spirit of lending a helping hand, we reached out to our RE/MAX Influencers – a panel of RE/MAX Sales Associates throughout Canada – to get their expert advice for sellers, as well as to share what RE/MAX agents are doing to ensure the safety of clients during the home selling process.
 According to our panel of RE/MAX Influencers, the following best practice measures are being taken by RE/MAX agents to help sellers.

 While some potential buyers may prefer not to view homes in person at this time, it means that they will be viewing properties online.
-REALTORS® continue to ensure photos of the property show the actual interior and features, and many have been asking sellers to take short videos of their homes to respect social distancing measures, helping to pique the interest of potential buyers – particularly given that the real estate market pushes ahead as reopening begins.
+REALTORS® continue to ensure photos of the property show the actual interior and features, and many have been asking sellers to take short videos of their homes to respect social distancing measures, helping to pique the interest of potential buyers – particularly given that the real estate market continues to push ahead.

 In addition, many agents are continuing to offer virtual tours of prospective properties, enabling buyers to maintain social distancing if they so choose.
-While these tools have been around for a number of years, leveraging them now as the industry starts to move towards a ‘return to normal’ can put sellers at ease.
+While these tools have been around for a number of years, leveraging them now as we are in these uncertain times can put sellers at ease.
 Both photos and virtual tours can be of a huge help to buyers envisioning their future home and for sellers who may not want strangers in their homes for the time being.

 RE/MAX agents can do more than just showcase homes online – current technology also enables agents to proceed with additional next steps during the transaction, including digital signing, and referrals for those who require financing, home inspections, staging recommendations, and legal needs.